jedwhite/jedwhite/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Andi, a search assistant that answers complex questions directly, and is free from spam, ads and tracking.
+- 🔭 I’m working on Andi, a search assistant that answers complex questions directly, and is free from spam, ads and tracking.
 - 🌱 Love all things Python, PyTorch/FastAI, Hugging Face, Javascript, Node, React and AWS.
 - 💬 Ask me about search, media and AI